invoiceninja/designs/README.md

 A source code of Invocie Ninja designs used for invoices, quotes & credits.

 ## Installation & usage
 Designs are already compiled to plain CSS.
 For maintainability reasons, source code is written using [Sass](https://sass-lang.com/).
-In order to make use of full potential of editing we suggest installing Sass compiler.
+In order to make use of full editing potential, we suggest installing Sass compiler.

 ### Compiling templates to plain CSS
 After you [install Sass compiler](https://sass-lang.com/install), compiling is easy as: